Crypto Price Action Trading Strategy

-Use Price Action for Derivatives Market
+How to Use Price Action for Derivatives Market?

 Price action isn’t just valuable for spot markets either.
 In fact, it is used on a wide range of securities, including derivatives contracts like futures and options, and it is employed by all kinds of traders, from retail traders and speculators to arbitrageurs and hedge funds.

 Trading or investing in markets as volatile as crypto can be incredibly profitable, but you also risk losing a significant part of your portfolio unless appropriately managed.
 Remember to diversify your asset allocation and do your own research before investing in any kind of financial asset.
 Price action trading is usually conducted by short to medium-term traders rather than for more long-term investments since most traders believe markets move in random patterns with no systematic way of defining a foolproof strategy.